-Yet, despite this seeming unfortunate state for metaphysicians, Heidegger acknowledges that in this end there “is the need of the other commencement”.
+Yet, despite this seemingly unfortunate state for metaphysicians, Heidegger acknowledges that in this end, there “is the need of the other commencement”.

 “Preparation of [the second] commencement takes up that questioning by which the questioner is handed over to that which answers.
 Primordial questioning itself never replies.
 For primordial questioning, the sole kind of questioning is one that attunes man to hear the voice of Being.
 It is a thinking that enables man to bend to the task of guardianship over the truth of Being.”

 Following WWII, Western thinking had become possessed by the spirit and tools on offer by way of sociologic.
 The real power of technology, as evident in the atomic bomb, had asked that the human animal problematize the use and application of technology, among other sociological and political concerns.
-When looking back to the writing during this period, we see that the very project of life — that is the very prospect of living — must have demanded an unprecedented kind of unity.
+When looking back to the writing during this period, we see that the very project of life — that is, the very prospect of living — must have demanded an unprecedented kind of unity.
 We find the apparent need to deconstruct authority and decentralize power, for example.
 Sociologic was used as a weapon in the liberal crusades — an activity which is evident in the McCarthyism of the second red scare.
-But it is also evident in the later applications of the Frankfort School’s critical theory, which eventual led to woke activists in the early third millennium “punching Nazis” wherever there was doubt as to the future possibility of the life on earth.
-The very idea of nations fell to attack following the war by way of “neoliberal” economic policies.
-And then, sociologic was once again taken up to critique neoliberalism.
-Sociologic was also used to take up an attack on patriarchy and “white privilege” — systems which were named according to the most visible demographics which had produced such ugly modernism (even if, in reality, many “white” men living in the late second and early third millennium were equally critical of the modern aesthetic.
-This is evidenced in the suffering represented by postmodernist works of art — those produced by “white” men, and principally by them).
+But it is also evident in the later applications of the Frankfort School’s critical theory, which eventually led to woke activists in the early third millennium “punching Nazis”.
+Here, sociologic was used to take up an attack on patriarchy and “White privilege” — systems which were named according to the most visible demographics which had produced such ugly modernism (even if, in reality, many “White” men living in the late second and early third millennium were equally critical of the modern aesthetic.
+This is evidenced in the suffering represented by postmodernist works of art — those produced by “White” men, and principally by them).
 It is because of the pervasiveness of these concerns that we should not be surprised that during this same historical period, academic philosophy too was subordinated to sociological concerns and preoccupied with the tools on offer by way of the sociological toolbox.
 Perhaps we could say that academic philosophy was demanded to do so.
 In many cases, philosophy took up an explicit “post-metaphysical” turn after the war (this is something which Jürgen Habermas explicitly admitted too).
 Therefore, we can conclude, it does appear as though individual and subjectivist metaphysics, as epitomized by the philosophies of Descartes, Kant, G.W.F.
-Hegel, Nietzsche, and Heidegger could no longer satisfy our content.
+Hegel, Nietzsche, and Heidegger, could no longer wholly address our concerns.
 Historical and social thinking was required of the post-war project.

-Now, what should not to be overlooked is that at the “consummation” and “end” of metaphysics, Heidegger had already acknowledged the inadequacy of individualist and subjectivist metaphysics to provide an answer to the philosophical question — namely, the question regarding the truth of Being.
+Now, what should not be overlooked is that at the “consummation” and “end” of metaphysics, Heidegger had already acknowledged the inadequacy of individualist and subjectivist metaphysics in providing an answer to the philosophical question — namely, the question regarding the truth of Being.
 In his material on Nietzsche and Western nihilism, Heidegger reflects on his abandonment of Being and Time.
 This passage sheds light on his position,

 “In Being and Time, on the basis of the question of the truth of Being, no longer the question of the truth of entities, an attempt is made to determine the essence of man solely in terms of his relationship to being.
 That essence was described in a firmly delineated sense as da sein.
 In spite of a simultaneous development of a more original conception of truth (since that was required by the matter at hand), the past thirteen years have not in the least succeeded in awakening even a preliminary understanding of the question that was posed [i.e., the question of the truth of beings].
 On the one hand, the reason for such noncomprehension lies in our habituation, entrenched and ineradicable, to the modern mode of thought: man is thought as a subject, and all reflections on him are understood to be anthropology.
 On the other hand, however, the reason for such noncomprehension lies in the attempt itself, which perhaps because it really is something historically organic and not anything ‘contrived’, evolves from what has been heretofore; in struggling loose from it, it necessarily and continually refers back to the course of the past and even calls on it for assistance in the effort to say something entirely different.”